panagiks/reverse_shell/README.md

 * Fix logic bug where if a dirrect command to Host OS has no output Server displays command not recognised
 * Fix logic bug where if a dirrect command's to Host OS execution is perpetual the Server deadlocks
+* Add UDP Reflect functionality (already in the workings)

 ## License